ArchiveBox/ArchiveBox/README.md

 #### ⚡️&nbsp; CLI Usage

-ArchiveBox commands can be run in a terminal directly on your host, or via Docker/Docker Compose depending on how you installed it above.
+ArchiveBox commands can be run in a terminal directly on your host, or via Docker/Docker Compose (depending on install method).

 ```bash
 mkdir -p ~/archivebox/data   # create a new data dir anywhere